asma-abu/AI-Bias-Mitigation-in-Healthcare/README.md

 ## Methodology

+- Loaded and explored the healthcare dataset.
-- Cleaned and prepared healthcare diagnostic data
+- Cleaned and prepared data for machine learning.
-- Encoded categorical variables for model training
+- Encoded categorical variables and created a binary target variable.
+- Split the dataset into training, validation, and test sets.
-- Built a Logistic Regression classification model
+- Trained a Logistic Regression classification model.
-- Evaluated model accuracy using classification metrics
+- Evaluated model performance using accuracy and classification metrics.
-- Measured disparate impact across demographic groups
+- Measured disparate impact across protected demographic groups.
-- Applied Reweighing using AIF360 to support bias mitigation
+- Applied the Reweighing algorithm using AIF360 to mitigate bias.
-- Compared model performance before and after mitigation
+- Compared fairness metrics and model performance before and after mitigation.

 ## Skills Demonstrated